PICO* 7 Single Use Negative Pressure Wound Therapy System

 Lightweight, portable suction device: Electric motor driven, twin-diaphragm, vacuum pump

-Two AA lithium batteries which provide up to 168 hours (seven days) of battery life depending upon leak rate.
+Two AA alkaline batteries which provide up to 168 hours (seven days) of battery life depending upon leak rate.

 For over 150 years, Smith & Nephew has taken a pioneering approach to product design and services, helping to reduce the human and economic costs of wounds.

 Advanced Wound Bioactives

 (Includes Collagenase SANTYL* Ointment, OASIS® Ultra Tri-Layer Matrix, OASIS® Wound Matrix, PROSHIELD* Foam & Spray Incontinent & Total Body Cleanser, PROSHIELD* Plus Skin Protectant, REGRANEX* (becaplermin) Gel 0.01%)